Carnagion/dissertation/interim/interim.typ

 == Aircraft Separations

 As mentioned in @background, each aircraft must adhere to strict separation requirements that enforce a minimum waiting time before taking off or landing after the previous aircraft.
-These separations are defined by the appropriate aviation authorities by classifying aircraft into a number of classes -- typicaly based on size or weight -- and specifying the separation that must apply between each class @beasley-scheduling-aircraft.
+These separations are defined by the appropriate aviation authorities by classifying aircraft into a number of classes -- typically based on size or weight -- and specifying the separation that must apply between each class @beasley-scheduling-aircraft.
 Many of the existing works on runway sequencing assume that there are a fixed number of aircraft classes, and that these are the only factors influencing separation times @beasley-scheduling-aircraft.

 In practice, however, separation times are decided based on a number of other factors.
 For example, at London Heathrow, separation times relate not only to aircraft classes but also to the Standard Instrument Departure (SID) route that the aircraft is to follow after take-off @beasley-scheduling-aircraft.
 Assuming a fixed number and mapping of aircraft classes to separation durations would therefore fail to generalise to every single system or practical situation.